Cycling in Mallorca: Where to Stay

 If you’re looking to immerse yourself in the rural charm of Mallorca and indulge in some flatland cycling, we recommend staying in the east of Palma.

 Any location to the east of the port, or even close to it, is a great option as it allows you to easily access the roads that run parallel to the motorway and head towards the flatlands.
-While the road may not be aesthetically pleasing, it’s perfectly safe, and within a mere 10 kilometers, you’ll find yourself exiting onto tranquil country lanes surrounded by picturesque vistas of the flatlands.
+While the road may not be aesthetically pleasing, it’s perfectly safe, and within a mere 10 kilometres, you’ll find yourself exiting onto tranquil country lanes surrounded by picturesque vistas of the flatlands.

 Read all about the best places to stay in Palma here.